posimyth/uichemy/readme.txt

 6. Publish Figma Design Directly to WordPress website

 == Changelog ==
+= 3.0.2 = 28 May 2025
+- Fixed a bug with live import & nexter theme builder.

 = 3.0.1 = 28 Apr 2025
 - Fixed a bug with onboarding toast message.